delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 ![2020 Outperforms in Subreddit @Lisette del Pino, source: scraped data from Reddit](img/fig_1.png)

+The blue bars represent the number of posts in the Top 1000 list from the corresponding year on the y-axis.
+2020 outperforms all other years.

 This fact is particularly impressive considering that the top 1000 group consists of the top 1000 posts of all time since the inception of the subreddit, which was in 2011!

 To me, this means that 2020 saw more user engagement or a form of user "agreement" than any other year.
 "Likes" and "upvotes" are, after all, a way for someone to agree with the sentiment of a post.
 The Top 1000 list keeps track of record numbers of these "upvotes".